Chris Murray (politician): Early life and education

 Murray is the son of Scottish Labour politician Margaret Curran, Baroness Curran.
-He grew up in Glasgow and attended Shawlands Academy.
+He grew up in Glasgow and attended local state school, Shawlands Academy.
 He then studied French and German at the University of Oxford, later studying at the London School of Economics and attending Harvard University as a John F. Kennedy Fellow.

 Early career

 Murray began his career as a political assistant to the Labour politician Harriet Harman, holding the role for two years.
 Harman later supported Murray's candidacy for Parliament and canvassed alongside him in Edinburgh.
 In 2014, he began working as an attaché at the Embassy of the United Kingdom in Paris.
 He stayed in the role for four years.
 He then served as an adviser on economic diplomacy at the OECD.

+After leaving diplomacy, he worked as a senior government relations adviser for the charity Save the Children where he was part of the successful campaign to see UK's 0.7% commitment to aid enshrined in law.